Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Learn the weather of your destination — you’ll want a nice umbrella, sunscreen, or both — depending on where you land.

-- Tipping is customary, and ranges from 15% – 25% of the cost of the bill (including tax) based on the level of service.
+- Tipping is customary and ranges from 15% to 25% of the cost of the bill (including tax) based on the level of service.

 - Get a Taxpayer Identification Number (TIN) so you can work and pay taxes as a foreigner.

-- The emergency number for the US is 911.
+- The number for emergency services in the US is 911.

 - Know your clothing and shoe size in the US system, so when you’re out shopping you can find pieces that fit.